i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     BLIND_PRIVKEY(privkey, blind)
         Blinds a private key.
+        Blinding is roughly as specified in Tor's rend-spec-v3 appendices A.1 and A.2.
+        TODO

     BLIND_PUBKEY(pubkey, blind)
         Blinds a public key, such that for a given keypair (privkey, pubkey) the